atodorov/qa-automation-ruby-101/module04/README.md

 ## Tasks & homework

 * Checkout the 3 tasks in this directory;
-* Use the `test.py` file in each directory to validate your implementation!
+* Use the test suite in each directory to validate your solution is correct:

+    $ bin/rspec --format doc
+    $ ~/.rvm/gems/default/bin/rspec --format doc